-The site consists of 43.4 acres of gross land area, and is the site of the existing University Place mall and other surrounding commercial establishments.

-The site front on and has access to S. Estes Drive, Fordham Blvd, Willow Drive.
-Both Willow Drive and S. Estes Drive are maintained by the North Carolina Department of Transporation (NCDOT)

-The site is relatively flat with Resource Conservation District determined by floodplain on the southern portion of the property.

-Willow Terrace Condominiums are to the north and are zoned Residential-5 (R-5)

-Little Ridgefield subdivision is to the east and is zoned Residential-2 (R-2)

-The properties to the south are zoned Residential-1 (R-1), Residential-3 (R-3), Residential-4 (R-4), and consist of Condominiums and vacant land.

-The properties to the west are zoned Community Commercial (CC) and consist of a variety of commercial establishments.
+- The site consists of 43.4 acres of gross land area and is the site of the existing University Place Mall and other surrounding commercial establishments. - The site fronts on and has access to S. Estes Drive, Fordham Blvd., and Willow Drive.
+Both Fordham Blvd. and S. Estes Drive are maintained by the North Carolina Department of Transportation (NCDOT) and Willow Drive is maintained by the Town of Chapel Hill. - The site is relatively flat with Resource Conservation District (RCD) determined by floodplain on the southern portion of the property. - Willow Terrace Condominiums are to the north and are zoned Residential-5 (R-5) - Little Ridgefield subdivision is to the east and is zoned Residential-2 (R-2) - The properties to the south are zoned Residential-1 (R-1), Residential-3 (R-3), Residential-4 (R-4), and consist of Brookwood Condominiums, Camelot Village, and vacant land. - The properties to the west are zoned Community Commercial (CC) and consist of a variety of commercial establishments.